Skip to the Main Content

 This is very much like in chemistry.
 (And of course oversimplified, see section 6.2 of Aspinwall’s review for the details.)

-Which branes are stable and which are not is encoded by a “stability condition”, which, on the physics side, is called Π-stability.
+Which branes are stable and which are not is encoded by a “stability condition”, which, on the physics side, is called Π\Pi-stability.
 As far as I am aware, the entire motivation for Bridgeland to define stability conditions on triangulated categories comes from the desire to axiomatize this piece of physical input.
 The abstract definition of a stability condition on a triangulated category may look completely ad hoc, its natural meaning becomes manifest once you think of distinguished triangles as describing reaction processes of fusion and decay of branes.

 Hence, whether one is interested in D-branes or not, when reasoning about stability condtions on derived categories of coherent sheaves it helps a lot to keep the above dictionary in mind.
 It makes many of the constructions and results better memorizable.
-(For more on the physics side see Eric Sharpe’s encyclopedia entry ).
+(For more on the physics side see Eric Sharpe’s encyclopedia entry \to).

 All, right, below I reproduce a transcript of the talk.